-Under Section 2210.203, if the Association determines that the property for which an application for initial insurance coverage is made is insurable property, the Association, on payment of the premium, shall direct the issuance of an insurance policy as provided by the plan of operation.
+Under Section 2210.203, if the Association determines that the property for which an application for initial insurance coverage is made is insurable property, the Association, on payment of the premium, shall direct the issuance of an insurance policy as provided by the Plan of Operation.
 A policy is issued for a one-year term and may be renewed annually on application for renewal as long as the property continues to be insurable property.
-Below are charts illustrating the number of policies currently in-force, the direct liability associated with those policies, and premiums written year-to-date:
+Below are charts illustrating the number of policies currently in-force, the direct liability associated with those policies, and premiums written for 2014: